JamesByers/Beginning-Python-workshop/3_Data_types/Data_types.md

 -->
 ## Lesson Review

-### By now you should have a solid understanding of..._

-+ Python's role in data science.
+### Now you will be able to:
-+ How to assign and manipulate variables.
++ Assign and manipulate variables.
-+ Primitive Python data types and common use cases (e.g., int, float, str).
++ Describe primitive Python data types and common use cases (e.g., int, float, str).
-+ Basic string indexing and built-in methods.
++ Perforn basic string indexing and built-in methods.

 ----------------------------------